We worked to understand what matters most to the local community. We also completed an Environment Effects Statement to finalise the Freeway design.

 - a walking and cycling path along the length of the freeway, including seating, water stations and bicycle repair stations.

-To view our design in more detail, check out our interactive map.
+To view our design in more detail, check out our interactive map below.

 We finalised the landscaping and urban design plans through an Independent Urban Design Review Panel.
 This panel included local council and key stakeholders.